-Crit eria Indio cators ToC Outcomes 6.4 Children are not employed or exploited.
-(Continued) 6.4.3 (C) Young persons may be employed only for non-hazardous work, with protective restrictions in place for that work.
-Human rights upheld; Safe and decent work Ó 6.4.4 The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.
-6.5 There is no harassment or abuse in the workplace, and reproductive rights are protected.
-6.5.1 (C) A policy to prevent sexual and all other forms of harassment and violence is implemented and communicated to all levels of the workforce.
-Human rights upheld; Safe and decent work () 6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is implemented and communicated to all levels of the workforce.
+Crite eria Indio cator ToC Outcomes 6.4 Children are not employed or exploited.
+6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
+Human rights upheld; Safe and decent work 6.4.2 (C) There is evidence that minimum age requirements are met.
+Personnel files show that all workers are above the national minimum age or above company policy minimum age, whichever is higher.
+There is a documented age screening verification procedure.
+6.4.3 (C) Young workers may be employed only for non-hazardous work, with protective restrictions in place for that work.
+6.4.4 The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.

+Crite eria India cator ToC Outcomes 6.5 There is no harassment or abuse in the workplace, and reproductive rights 6.5.1 (C) A policy to prevent sexual and all other forms of harassment and violence is implemented and communicated to all levels of the workforce.
+Human rights upheld; Safe and decent work are protected.
+6.5.2 (C) A policy to protect the reproductive rights of all, especially of women, is implemented and communicated to all levels of the workforce.
 6.5.3 Management has assessed the needs of new mothers, in consultation with the new mothers, and actions are taken to address the needs that have been identified.
 6.5.4 A grievance mechanism, which respects anonymity and protects complainants where requested, is established, implemented and communicated to all levels of the workforce.